 While progressing the study on Ambient IoT, SA2 discussed some of the SA1 requirements in TS 22.369 and SA2 would like to ask SA1 the following questions:

-Question 1: Are any of the basic mandatory UE requirements listed in TS 22.101 clause 14 applicable, mandatory or optional, for the Ambient IoT device (e.g. support of an unalterable equipment identification, e.g. IMEI, for example to check that it has not been prohibited)?
+Question 1: Are the requirements in TS 22.369 the only service requirements that apply for Ambient IoT devices or are requirements, e.g. for support of an unalterable equipment identification, e.g. IMEI also valid for Ambient IoT devices?

-Question 2 Are the requirements for IoT devices in TS 22.261 clause 6.14.2 valid for Ambient IoT devices?

 Question 3 The scope of TS 22.369 states that the document includes e.g. "Overview of Ambient IoT service and operation", but it is not clear to SA2 what constitutes the Ambient IoT services and what are the Ambient IoT operations.
-Further, clause 4.3 discusses use cases while it is stated in clause 6: "Ambient IoT service can be categorized into 4 categories, namely inventory, sensor data collection, tracking and actuator control" i.e. differences between services, operations and use cases is not clear and SA2 would like to ask SA1 to clarify?
+Further, clause 4.3 discusses use cases while it is stated in clause 6: "Ambient IoT service can be categorized into 4 categories, namely inventory, sensor data collection, tracking and actuator control" i.e. differences between services, operations and use cases in TS 22.369 is not clear.
+SA2 therefore assumes that TS 22.369 addresses use cases and SA2 can address each of those with one or more procedures including one or more Ambient IoT operations.
+Can SA1 confirm SA2 understanding?

-Question 4: In clause 4.3 it is stated:

-Inventory taking.
-With inventory taking, the main purpose is to discover what goods (e.g. boxes, containers, packages, tools) are present in a specific area.
-Upon request sent by the network within the specific area, Ambient IoT devices attached to these goods report an identifier associated with the good, possibly supplemented with other information such as status, measurement results and/or location.

-SA2 could not agree whether an AIoT Service Inventory or Inventory operation/command would include the option of the AIoT device sending more information than an identifier associated with the AIoT device and any additional information would need to be tied to another service/operation e.g. read command tied to data collection.
-SA2 would like SA1 to clarify whether inventory service/operation/use case would include the AIoT device sending more data than an identifier associated with the AIoT device.

-Further, related to the above question on inventory, SA2 discussed the security requirements in TS 22.369 chapter 5.2.6 i.e.:
+Further, SA2 discussed the security requirements in TS 22.369 chapter 5.2.6 i.e.:

 The 5G system shall enable security protection suitable for Ambient IoT, without compromising overall 5G security protection.